MrHash/honeybee-agavi-cmf-demo/cookbook/processes.md

         </initial>

         <!--
-            This state executes our custom state class and provides mappings to determine how to act on the current entity given the incoming state change.
+            This state executes our designated state class and provides settings to determine how to act on the current entity given the incoming state change.
         -->
         <state name="propagate_state" class="&propagate_state_transition;">